Ikayherce/guess_the_ai_prompt/README.md

 ###  Description
 Guess the AI prompt is a quiz where the questions are AI generated images, and the user needs to guess what the prompt for the artwork is, picking from one of the options provided below the image.
-It is not only fun to solve each question by guessing what the prompt was, but also discovering the answers that are at times very surprising.
+It is not only fun to solve each question by guessing what the prompt is, but also discovering the correct answers that are at times very surprising.
 Discovering how AI processes human concepts and ideas is in other words half the fun of this game.

 ###  User demographic
 Any internet user who likes riddles and challenging their imagination can play "Guess the AI prompt".
 However this game might appeal especially to people who are interested in making AI art themselves, and even get inspiration from the images provided.